-Insurance credentialing (the act of necessity to get on a list of insurance panels) is a disputable process for most of health providers.
+Insurance credentialing (the act of necessity to get on a list of insurance panels) is a disputable process for most health care providers.
 This issue made several medical credentialing software companies to promise that their software will simplify the process.
 But the question is: “Really?”

 This article is an overview of how insurance credentialing software works, and (if your company has more then 100 health providers) how it will not save your time, or make the whole process easier.

 Revelation: As an owner of a medical practice with several mental health professionals, I started to work with medical credentialing software a few years ago and I have spoken with some major companies.
 Apart from having a small medical practice, I often discuss with various medical practices, usually counseling practices (through http://thriveworks.com).
-Probably the most important for the reader interested in author bias, I also have a company offering medical credentialing services for health professionals (athttp://medicalcredentialing.org).
+Probably the most important for the reader interested in author bias, I also have a company offering medical credentialing services for health care professionals (at https://new.medicalcredentialing.org/new).
 Due to my experience with credentialing around 100 health professionals, I can affirm that medical credentialing software is unable to enhance the efficiency of my services for my employees, or my clients.

 The general principle how the credentialing software functions is as follows: Provider enrollment applications are in paper form, thus it is necessary to scan them into the software system.
 The paper-based applications are “mapped” i.e. they have to be turned into an electronic form, while the information can be easily typed.